squarepupil/website-pages/src/pages/questions.md

 [Peter Gray’s “Children Teach Themselves to Read”](https://www.psychologytoday.com/blog/freedom-learn/201002/children-teach-themselves-read) offers excellent perspective on children learning to read on their own.
 One interesting observation is that the starting age of reading, whether early or late, has no bearing on future reading intests or abilities.

 !questions-card.jpg

 ## ... math?

-Much like reading, basic arithmetic is a useful skill that children pick up easily as they need it.
+Much like reading, basic arithmetic is a useful skill that children learn as they need it.
 They use numbers in daily life, such as when dealing with money, dividing things up, deciding how long a turn should be, etc., and they get a natural feeling for their use.